 Requirements on the Request(s) to Participate

-Each candidate that has an interest in participating in this tender shall do so by submitting a Request to Participate in TenderNed.
+Each candidate that has an interest in participating in this tender shall do so by submitting a Request to Participate and the required documentation thereto in TenderNed.
 This Request to Participate shall be compliant to all applicable rules of conduct described in paragraph 9.

 Applicable rules of conduct